miegli/yalento/README.md

 ### Paginator

 Using the native pagination makes most sense, if you are in the context of an angular app.
+The paginator prevents fluttering effects when updating frequently, e.g. of list views because it deliberately transmits individual changes to the views.
 Let's see how easy yalento works with the google material component:

     <mat-paginator [length]="kids.getPaginator().getLength()"
 	    [pageSize]="kids.getPaginator().getPageSize()"